-- (a) for a Subpart 42.F organisation-has the meaning given by subregulation 42.500(1); and - (b) for a continuing airworthiness management organisation-has the meaning given by subregulation 42.575(1).
+(a) for a Subpart 42.F organisation-has the meaning given by subregulation 42.500(1); and unapproved, in relation to a part, has the meaning given by regulation 42.470.

+(b) for a continuing airworthiness management organisation-has the meaning given by subregulation 42.575(1).